UMT-CSCI-557/optimizers/README.md

 <img width="1174" height="388" alt="image" src="https://github.com/user-attachments/assets/0fe0afe2-7d66-403a-b7de-d3dbe29195a7" />

+What is this uncentered variance that the second moment is using?
+It’s the 'variance' of the gradient.
+Think of it as encoding how the gradient is changing locally, like the curvature of a function.

 ## Decay Rate

 The βs (decay rates) give more weight to recent gradients.
 Typically, $\beta_1$ is set to 0.99, while $\beta_2$ is set to 0.999.
 We can see more clearly how the recency weighting works if we expand what's happening during each time step.
 We start here: